Meet the SBAN Executive Committee

 Lorpu Jones '06

-Lorpu Jones graduated from Swarthmore in 2006 with a B.A. in Economics and minor in Statistics and Black Studies.
+Lorpu Jones graduated from Swarthmore with a B.A. in economics and minor in statistics and Black studies.
 After a brief stint in the nonprofit world, she worked at Fannie Mae and then as a consultant in municipal finance before getting her MBA at the University of Michigan—Ann Arbor.
 Lorpu since moved to NYC and has been working in strategy consulting with a focus on mergers and acquisitions, first at Ernst & Young, currently at Deloitte.
-She is an active participant in a program she got involved with as a senior at Swarthmore—the IRS Volunteer Income Tax Assistance (VITA) program—spanning 10 years and 4 cities, including Chester, Philadelphia, and Washington, D.C.
-While at Swarthmore, she served as VP of SASS, co-founder of a few student activist organizations—Black Action Movement (BAM) and the Genocide Intervention Fund (GIF) now—with the Save Darfur Coalition—United to End Genocide.
+She is an active participant in a program she got involved with as a senior at Swarthmore—the IRS Volunteer Income Tax Assistance (VITA) program—spanning 10 years and four cities, including Chester, Philadelphia, and Washington, D.C.
+While at Swarthmore, she served as vice president of SASS, co-founder of a few student activist organizations—Black Action Movement (BAM) and the Genocide Intervention Fund (GIF)—with the Save Darfur Coalition—United to End Genocide.

-Nadia Renee Murray is a non-profit finance professional.
+Nadia Murray Robinson is a nonprofit finance professional.
 For the past 12 years, she has worked in independent schools.
-Currently, she is the Director of Finance at a Marist-Catholic School in Duluth, Georgia.
+Currently, she is the director of finance at a Marist-Catholic School in Duluth, Ga.
 She was a formerly a member of Philadelphia Area Independent Schools Business Officers Association (PAISBOA) and National Black MBA Association (Philadelphia Chapter).
-She received a B.A. in Political Science from Swarthmore College and an MBA from West Chester University.
-She and her fiancé currently reside in Atlanta.
+She received a B.A. in political science from Swarthmore and an MBA from West Chester University.
+She and her husband currently reside in Atlanta.

 Chinyere Odim '17